orrholly/FDA-WebApp-Documentation/Phase-1/technical-specs.md

 ##Other Considerations

+###Data Downloading / Cleaning
+Not sure if this falls under Survos.
+I've documented what knowledge I have gathered from documents Tom has provided and links Tac has provided.
+Need direction on how or if to proceed on the data cleaning strategy.

+Here is a link to the documentation I have started:

 ###Geocoding
 This can be expensive.
 Here are some solutions:
   * With our Basic Plan, CartoDB charges 1K/mo included US$15/1k extra